chpr-tbrl/CHPRIS-FE/docs/configurations.md

 ## Create a production build

+Create an optimized production build that can be hosted on servers.
+This step uses the variables in **.env.production.local**

 ```bash
 yarn build
 ```

-Builds the app for production.
 Check the `build` folder for deployable files once complete.

 ## Deployment